Join our team!

 January 2024: See current job postings below.
 All applicants should send application information to [email protected] to be considered; the posting(s) will be taken down once the job is filled.

-We are seeking an experienced and versatile full-time Community Organizer to work on our programs, build relationships with and develop leaders among our members, volunteers and allies.
-The ideal candidate will be based in, or willing to relocate to, Brewer, Maine.
+We are seeking to add an experienced and versatile full-time Community Organizer to our team to work on our programs, build relationships with and develop leaders among our members, volunteers and allies.
+This position is based in Brewer, Maine.
 The Community Organizer is an integral part of our small staff team, and reports to the Executive Director.

 Key responsibilities include:

 - Develop and implement meetings, one-on-one outreach, surveys, events and the like to involve FAM’s constituency of workers, unions, farmers and low-income people as volunteers and leaders in programs and as active FAM members generally.